Does memory mapping segment and heap grow until they meet each other?

 /proc/$$/maps

-file provides a snapshot of the process’s memory layout:
+file provides a snapshot of the process’s memory layout:- Bottom-Up vs. Top-Down:

 - If the dynamic linker (